Skip to content

 • Don't guess about your pain—get a clear diagnosis: Lingering pain isn't something you have to live with.
 A comprehensive evaluation can uncover the true source of your discomfort, providing the clarity needed to start an effective, personalized treatment plan.

-Bulging Disc vs. Herniated Disc: What's the Difference?
+Bulging vs. Herniated Disc: What's the Real Difference?

 Before we talk about healing, it’s important to understand what’s actually happening in your back.
 The terms “bulging disc” and “herniated disc” are often used interchangeably, but they describe two different situations.
 Knowing the distinction can help you better understand your symptoms and your path to recovery.